iamdork/compose/README.md

 There are no configuration files.
 Plugins can be configured using environment variables, which you define in your shell environment for by using the **env** plugin.
-For a complete list of plugins and their options please refer to [Appendix: Plugins][].
+For a complete list of plugins and their options please refer to [Appendix: Plugins](#appendix-plugins).
 For an in-action example of these plugins, please refer to the [drupal-simple](https://github.com/iamdork/recipes/tree/master/drupal-simple) in the [recipes repository](https://github.com/iamdork/recipes).